-- Air Intake Closed off on the bottom of the burner is the air adjustment, set at the half way point. - Broken Protection Cap Check cap for cracks or missing pieces. - Worn OUT Grommets run hands over grommets, on top and bottom, and feel for excessive air - · Burner not seated properly or Loose run hands along the seal of the burner, and check for excessive air - Air Intake Sleeve collapsed
+- Air Intake Closed off on the bottom of the burner is the air adjustment, should be adjusted to the halfway point. - Broken Protection Cap Check cap for cracks/holes or missing pieces. - Worn OUT Grommets make sure they are not hard and brittle, the rubber around the wires is still intact, and they are positioned correctly. - Burner not seated properly or loose ensure it is aligned properly, tighten the eye bolts to specs - Air Intake Sleeve collapsed